CrunchyData/spatial-suite-demo-webapp/CONTRIBUTING.md

 # Contributing

-Contributors should fork this repo.
-Changes should be made in feature branches in their own repo.
-A feature is then submitted to this repo via creating a GitHub Pull Request (PR).
-The Pull Request can then be merged by the contributor or another developer with commit access.
+* Contributors should fork this repo
+* Changes should be made in feature branches in their own repo
+* A feature is submitted to this repo via creating a GitHub Pull Request (PR)
+* The Pull Request can then be merged by the contributor or another developer with commit access
+* PR merging should be done using `Squash and Rebase`

 ## Git Workflow